Azure/AzOps/docs/wiki/ResourceDeletion.md

 ## Deletion of Custom Template
 Deletion of custom templates is a opt-in feature that you need to enable [see](#enable-deletion-of-custom-template).

+Once enabled, deletion of `yourCustomTemplate.bicep`, `yourCustomTemplate.bicepparam`, `yourCustomTemplate.json` or `yourCustomTemplate.parameters.json` results in AzOps attempting deletion of the resolved Azure resources.

 How does AzOps attempt deletion of custom template?

 1. Validate template.